aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 ## Compatibility overview

-Before migrating an external Redis database or an Aiven for Valkey database to Aiven for Dragonfly, review your current database setup.
+Before migrating an Aiven for Caching or Aiven for Valkey database to Aiven for Dragonfly, review your current database setup.

 - **Review database setup:** Examine the data structures, storage patterns, and configurations in your Aiven for Caching or Aiven for Valkey database.
 Identify any